Public Safety

 Department Info

-The Department of Public Safety is charged with ensuring the safety and well-being of the residents, employees, and visitors to the island as well as the security and safety of the properties on the island.
+The Department of Public Safety is charged with ensuring the safety and well-being of the residents, employees, and visitors to the island, as well as the security and safety of the properties on the island.
 All Public Safety Officers are required to become certified in law enforcement, firefighting, and as an EMT or paramedic.
 In addition, they must be trained in water rescue.

 Equipment: The Department has three fully-equipped fire engines.
 The Department has two ambulances that are fully stocked for emergencies and a mini-ambulance that is available for use on narrow roads and on bridges.